Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Results

+We use these components as target vector instead of the individual voxel responses in the regression analysis.
 This approach has several advantages as it allows us to assess the degree to which models can predict brain activity, separately for each of the components, which are associated to different kinds of stimuli like speech, music or tonal sounds.
 It also makes the analysis more computationally efficient, as the number of target variables is reduced to six, instead of the number of voxels.
 A drawback of this analysis is that 20\% of the variance in the fMRI signal is not captured by the components, losing some potentially-valuable information.
 Another limitation is the loss of anatomical specificity compared to voxels, since components are not associated to a particular region in the brain.
-Further, components are obtained after pooling voxels across participants hence losing the ability to compute subject-specific metrics.
+Further, components are obtained after pooling voxels across participants hence losing the ability to compute subject-specific metrics and variance across subjects.

-Figure~\ref{fig:pred-components} shows the performance of the different audio models in predicting each of the six components.
-Interestingly, for the first components (related to spectral features such as low and high frequency energy), older models are good predictors, specially those that use cochleagram representations as inputs.
+Figure~\ref{fig:pred-components} shows the performance of a subset of the audio models when predicting each of the six components.
+Interestingly, for the first components (related to spectral features such as low and high frequency energy), older models are good predictors, specially those that use cochleagram representations as inputs, like CRN50.
 In contrast, for components that are selective to speech and music stimuli, the most recent models introduced in this study, which are trained on larger and more diverse datasets using unsupervised objectives and transformer architectures, show superior performance.

-Another notable finding is that, contrary to what one might expect, models trained exclusively on speech or music are not the best predictors of the corresponding music and speech selective components.
-Instead, the top-performing models are those trained on a combination of datasets.
+Interestingly, contrary to what one might expect, models trained exclusively on speech or music are not the best predictors of the corresponding music and speech selective components.
+Instead, the best predictors are those trained on a combination of datasets.